-Developing the first Biodiversity Action Plan for an NHS Board in Scotland would not have been possible without the support of the NHS Lothian Charity and its Green Health Programme.
+Developing the this Biodiversity Action Plan would not have been possible without the support of the NHS Lothian Charity and its Green Health Programme.
 This allowed us to bring together support from Estates and Facilities, Capital Planning and Analytical Services along with support from NHS Scotland Assure.